sjl/.plan/README.markdown

 Ended up just making my own "font" with only the characters I need for the L-systems (`+-()LR→ `).
 Did a bit more and got string rendering working.
 Still probably need to handle multiple lines, but this was a productive day.

+# July 2019

+## 2019-07-02

+My Linux machine has been randomly hanging completely when playing Youtube videos in Firefox.
+I have to hard reboot the machine to get it back.
+I have no idea how to debug this.

+Then, today, after one of these reboots the machine wouldn't even get to the BIOS at all.
+Fantastic.
+Looking inside at the motherboard's debug screen showed `C0`.
+This code isn't mentioned in the manual at all.
+Searching online showed a bunch of children flailing around in forums, but there was one useful
+nugget: resetting the CMOS.
+Apparently you're supposed to do this when you install new RAM, and I did not.
+It's worked fine for months, but oh well, may as well give it a try.
+The button on the x399 is just to the left of the debug screen, and the computer needs to be completely unplugged for it to work.
+After resetting the CMOS the machine took a long time to book, but did eventually POST to the BIOS and boot normally.

+I think I want to update the BIOS at some point, but for now I'm just happy to have the machine back and working again.